 The ensemble includes Bill Army, Lauren Ferguson, Edena Hines, Zoey Martinson, Adam McNulty, Katie Meister, Charlie Francis Murphy, Carra Patterson, James Rees, Aleque Reid, Benjamin Thys, Brendan Titley, Katie Tuminelly, Zachary Unger, Benjamin Perry Wenzelberg, Katie Wieland and Roger Yeh.

-The productions have scenic design by Scott Pask; costume design by Elizabeth Hope Clancy (Measure for Measure) and Jane Greenwood (All’s Well That Ends Well); lighting design by Peter Kaczorowski; and sound design by Acme Sound Partners.
+Tony and Pulitzer Prize-winning Next to Normal composer Tom Kitt wrote music for All's Well That Ends Well, and John Gromada ( Next Fall, Julius Caesar) is the composer for Measure for Measure.
+Kitt also scored last season's Winter's Tale.
+The productions have scenic design by Scott Pask; costume design by Elizabeth Hope Clancy ( Measure for Measure) and Jane Greenwood ( All’s Well That Ends Well); lighting design by Peter Kaczorowski; and sound design by Acme Sound Partners.

 Here's how the Public bills the classics: